How to Design a Town Hall Presentation [That Doesn't Bore People]

 So, before you even start making your slides, ask yourself: Are we just dumping information, or are we actually connecting with our people?

-How to Make a Company Town Hall Presentation
+How to Make Your Town Hall Presentation

 1. Start With Something That Actually Hooks People